Is it right for you?

 After thinking about your answers...

 After thinking about your answers, use the resources you feel will help you make the appropriate decision.
 Whether that be by speaking with a professor, advisor, family member or friends, or by using sites like:

 The process of applying to graduate studies or professional schools can be daunting, especially when you do not know where to start.
-CaPS offers many tools to assist you along the way, including our recommended podcasts.
+CaPS offers many tools including the following workshops to assist you along the way:

 How to Choose a School or Program?

-Please visit the Graduate and Postdoctoral Studies website for additional information on the grad school application process, including:
+Please visit the Future Graduate Students website for additional information on the grad school application process, including: